-The villages La Grave and Villar d'Arène lie at the foot of two mythical mountain passes that are Tour de France classics: the col du Lautaret (2056m) and the Col du Galibier (2645 m).
+The villages La Grave and Villar d'Arène are nestled at the foot of two mythical mountain passes that are Tour de France classics: the Col du Lautaret (2057 m) and the Col du Galibier (2642 m).
 At the Lautaret there is a stunning view of several mountain massifs: La Meije, Combeynot and Cerces.
 At the Galibier, the Barre des Ecrins as well as the summits of Savoie and Queyras join the feast.

 In summer both mountain passes are accessible on foot, by bike or by car.
 Follow the GR50 hiking trail from Villar d’Arène to the col du Lautaret or climb the legendary roads on a bike or an E-bike.

 The Lautaret Road is one of the most beautiful tourist roads of the Alps.
 This scenic route is open to cars all year and offers a marvelous view of the summits of the Ecrins.

 Combined with the Montgenèvre Pass, it is also one of the most direct routes from France to Italy.
 Through the centuries, the Lautaret had a great strategic importance.
 As early as Antiquity, a Roman road crossed the pass.
 From the Middle Ages to the Napoleonic era, the road or mule track was restored at regular intervals when troops needed to pass.
 The modern road opened in 1859 thus giving tourism in the area a head start.

 The Lautaret road connects Grenoble to Briançon, the Hautes-Alpes to Oisans and Isère, the Romanche Valley to the Guisane Valley, also called Serre Chevalier Valley.
 It also marks the frontier between the Northern and the Southern Alps.
 When passing the Lautaret, you should definitely take the time to stop to enjoy the view, go for a drink or a walk.